abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/gcp/gcp-gke-ingress-controller.md

 ![reach your website from your new name](img/connect-ingress-http.png)

-> Web browser doesn't allow usage of websocket without secure protocol.
-To login you need `https` protocol.
+> Web browser doesn't allow usage of websocket without a secure protocol.
+To log in, you need to use `https` protocol.

-As you can see, your website is `Not Secured`, we are going to add X509 SSL certificate to secure your service.
+As you can see, your website is `Not Secured`.
+We are going to add an X.509 SSL certificate to secure your service.

 ## Enable HTTPS

 ### Configure Google-managed SSL certificates

-To enable HTTPS on our exposed service, we will use Google-managed SSL certificates as it is natively embedded in GCP and works well with a GKE ingress controller.
+To enable HTTPS on our exposed service, we will use Google-managed SSL certificates, which are natively integrated in GCP and work seamlessly with a GKE ingress controller.

 First you will create a `ManagedCertificate` object, copy the following lines in a `abcdesktop_managed_certificate.yaml` file.